 For full admission, applicants must have 1) Earned a four-year baccalaureate degree from a regionally accredited U.S. institution or an equivalent degree from a non-U.S. institution, 2) a minimum cumulative undergraduate grade point average of 2.7 on a 4.0 scale, or 3.0 in the last half of the undergraduate program.
 Conditional admission may be available to applicants who do not meet minimum admission requirements.

 Applicants must also meet the following program requirements.
 Requirements may be more stringent than the minimum graduate school requirements.

 - Request recommendation forms from two professional supervisors and/or supervising professors that address the applicant’s professional work quality.
 Applicants may request recommendation letters in addition to completing the recommendation form.
 Applicants are encouraged to ask recommenders to submit a recommendation letter if this could enhance their application materials.
 Recommendation forms and letters must come directly from your reference.

 - A résumé that details their professional and educational experiences.

 - The Office of Admissions will receive and gather ALL required documents.
-Completed applications that contain the required GPAs, confidential appraisal forms, and the résumé will be forwarded to the coordinator of advising for the educational leadership program.
+Completed applications that contain the required GPAs, confidential appraisal forms, and résumé are forwarded to the coordinator of advising for the educational leadership program.

-- Those persons whose applications are accepted will be notified.
+- Those persons whose applications are accepted are notified.